How to Wear Pastels in 2020| Trend Watch

 Mixed prints can be seen everywhere and I gave you some inspiration with polka dots in the last Spring trends post.
 But, what I love is seeing pastels with a bold print or a contrasting colour.
 Have a look in your wardrobe and mix and match a few pieces for a really modern, yet stylish look.

 Yellow looks amazing either as a lemon shade mixed with a print or as the perfect ‘pop’ against a pastel.
 And, red and pink is trending hugely as the go-to colour combination to continue into Autumn Winter 2020.

 Midi Skirts are a universally flattering style – yes, even if you’re on the diminutive side like me.
 The ombré style creates a beautiful aesthetic.
 But, ultimately, their versatility to wear with flats, trainers or heels are why they should definitely be a wardrobe staple.

-There you have it – pastels for 2019.
+There you have it – how to wear pastels for 2020.
 I hope you’ve got lots of Spring fashion inspiration for how to wear what’s in your wardrobe already or for what to buy.
 I always look for how to show trends in a wearable way and I think we have achieved it!